A new season of grant deadlines are in, and now is the time to start applying!

 TFI's Latin America Fund offers up to $12,000 for films of any genre that push the boundaries of artistic storytelling.
 From TFI:

-The TFI Latin America Fund supports innovative filmmakers living and working in the Caribbean, Mexico, Central and South America who are working on feature-length scripted, documentary or hybrid films.
+The TFI Latin America Fund supports innovative filmmakers living and working in the Caribbean, Mexico, Central and South America who are working on feature-length scripted, documentary or doc-fiction hybrid films.
 Funded films are story-driven and in the advanced stages of development, production or post-production with no existing US or Latin American distribution in place.
 Whether through unconventional forms or more traditional means, selected storytellers are encouraged to invent, explore and redefine visions and stories that reflect their diverse cultures.

 The World Cinema Fund supports films in distribution, that could not be made without additional funding: films that stand out with an unconventional aesthetic approach, that tell powerful stories and transmit an authentic image of their cultural roots.

-If you are a student or a low-budget indie, Panavision might supply you with free camera packages.
+If you are a student or a low-budget indie maker, Panavision might supply you with free camera packages.
 From Panavision:

 The New Filmmaker Program loans film or digital camera packages (based on availability) to filmmakers for student thesis films, “low-budget” independent features, showcase reels, Public Service Announcements, or any other type of short not-for-profit project.

-This program is by nomination only, but if you feel you are qualified and you are affiliated with one of the many organizations that can nominate such as NALIP, Women In Film, NYFA, Film Independent, Sundance Institute, you could give a little nudge.
+This program is by nomination only, but if you feel you are qualified and you are affiliated with one of the many organizations that can nominate (such as NALIP, Women In Film, NYFA, Film Independent, and the Sundance Institute), you could give a little nudge.
 From FOX:

 The Intensive is designed to introduce experienced writers with unique voices, backgrounds, life and professional experiences that reflect the diverse perspectives of the audiences Fox creates for to a wide range of Fox showrunners, writers, directors, screenwriters and creative executives.
 These collective individuals will work with the selected writers in a series of master classes to build on both their general craft and further their skillsets in the business of writing for television, feature films and digital content.
 Please note that while employment cannot be guaranteed, every aspect of the initiative is designed with a goal — to provide the accepted finalists with intensive creative and professional development, exposure and opportunity that would best equip him or her to succeed at Fox.

-The competition associated with the Cinequest Film Festival offer $5,000 for the winning feature script and $1,000 for a short/teleplay as well as recognition during the Writers Celebration at the fest.
+The competition associated with the Cinequest Film Festival offers $5,000 for the winning feature script, and $1,000 for a short/teleplay as well as recognition during the Writers Celebration at the fest.
 From Cinequest:

 The Cinequest Screenwriting Competition continues to empower global connectivity between screenwriters, filmmakers, producers, and innovators.
 Cinequest loves writers, and we welcome you to submit your screenplay or teleplay to our renowned competition.
 The Top 10 Finalists receive many empowering benefits including: VIP All Access passes to the Cinequest Film Festival and exclusive Writers Celebration, plus exposure to leading industry players and inspiring luminaries.